protesilaos/iosevka-comfy/README.md

 actually increase the size of the font consistently: they break expectations and make the overall appearance feel more vertically compact than it should be.

+Those granted, Iosevka Comfy looks decent at larger point sizes.
+The author uses it for presentations.

 [ For the `:height` face attribute in GNU Emacs, the value is equal to the point size × 10. ]